AlexandruMorti/GitPlaypen/README.md

 # GitPlaypen

-The git playpen for the Digital Jersey Coding Programme
+This is the git playpen for the Digital Jersey Coding Programme.

+You should download this repository to your own computer and create a new Repository before working on it.